After nearly 11 years, I’ve finally decided to pull the plug on Usenet archive: Groupsrv.com.

 E (mathematical constant)! – to base e.
 The natural logarithm of a positive number k can also be defined directly as the area under the curve y = 1/x between x = 1 and x = k, in which

 Chebyshev function! – is the logarithm of the primorial of x, denoted x#: This proves that the primorial x# is asymptotically equal to exp((1+o(1))x), where "o" is the little-o

-Transcendental function! – is the function ƒ(x) = exp(1 + πx).
+Transcendental function! – conjecture is ƒ(x) = exp(1 + πx).
 While calculating the exceptional set for a given function is not easy, it is known that given any subset of the algebraic

 South African Clayton Railmotor! – passenger service.
 The vehicle was a vertical boilered steam locomotive with a passenger coach as an integral part of the locomotive itself.
 The first steam